FilipM13/PolVol/README.md

 - Event
 - Spectrum (for example "left - right")

 Next these elements can be linked via Stance (stance of a person on an event) which has additional attributes of Scores within a Spectrum (from -50 to 50, where -50 in example above would be extremely left-leaning and 50 would be extremely right-leaning).
 Later average Scores with standard deviation for each Spectrum for each Person can be viewed in person's details page, indicating his/her general position.
-This (in theory) should objectively show how extreme (average score) and consistent (standard deviation) the person is in their stance withing given spectrum.
+This (in theory) should objectively show how extreme (average score) and consistent (standard deviation) the person is in their stance within given spectrum.

 ## Example for Winnie The Pooh